Bardirty/DapolUltimate_MusicPlayer/README.md

 Use the YouTube tab to search for videos.
 Each result now displays compact icon buttons (▶ and ↓) stacked vertically so they work across themes.
 The list is scrollable and you can either download a track or play it instantly in the main player.
 Direct playback also adds the temporary file to the playlist so you can easily replay it.

+Keyboard shortcuts (space to play/pause, arrows to skip) are disabled while typing in the search box so spaces can be entered normally.

 The Flat theme has been expanded with custom styles for list boxes and other controls so switching themes no longer shows white backgrounds.